opendatahub-io/data-science-pipelines-operator/README.md

 ## Using the API

+> Note: By default we use kfp-tekton v1.4 for this section so you will need [kfp-tekton v1.4.x sdk installed][kfp-tekton]
+> in your environment

 In the previous step we submitted a generated `Pipeline` yaml via the GUI.
 We can also submit the `Pipeline` code directly either locally or via a notebook.